taylanirak/MatchMate/README.md

 # Target Audience:

-Students: Particularly those living in dorms or shared housing who want to ensure they are paired with compatible roommates.
-Administrators: Staff who oversee housing assignments and wish to streamline the process through data-driven matchings.
+Particularly those living in dorms or shared housing who want to ensure they are paired with compatible roommates.
+Also the staff who oversee housing assignments and wish to streamline the process through data-driven matchings.

 # Key Features: